 - A colander.Sequence of colander.Mapping for ManyToMany and OneToMany relationships

-For both kind of relationships, the colander.Mapping is built using rule 2 on the mapped class referenced by relationship.
+For both kind of relationships, the colander.Mapping is built recursively by applying this same set of rules to the mapped class referenced by the relationship.

 Read the section Customization to see how change these rules and how to customize the Colander schema returned by ColanderAlchemy.